Monicaular/humor-hero-quiz/README.md

 + Score result section

-  + A different score mesage is popping up for the user dependin on their score range.
+  + A different score mesage is popping up for the user depending on their score range.
   + User can restart the game by pressing on the 'Let's Play Again' button.
   ![Screenshot with the score message](assets/images/screenshot-score-page.png)